hergin/BusShuttleMainRepository/Manuals/Deployment.md

 3. Upload the contents (with the config files set to the correct information) to a folder called `/dashboard` in the project root.
 If uploaded anywhere else or under any different name, it may require modification to a few pages in the admin dashboard.

-4. Use supplied database schema to build database using the command line OR prefferably, through phpMyAdmin.
+4. Use supplied database schema to build database using the command line OR through phpMyAdmin.
 You can find the schema with or without data [HERE](https://github.com/hergin/Bus-Shuttle-Log-Collection-System/tree/master/Resources)

 # Final Result
 If everything has gone correctly, this is how the server root should look.